joepace/cs214-sorter1-Multi-processing-sorter/README.md

 After realizing our previous implementation of the traversal was wrong (it worked but it wasn't recursive), we recreated the code in a function, which we could then use for recursive directory traversal.
 The previous bug was pretty easy to fix, we just made sure we ignored .. from readdir.
 However, with our new code, we ran into the issue of printing out the same pid twice.
 We were able to fix this... only to have it be an issue again quite soon.
 We were able to implement a way to keep track of the total amount of processes per execution call (by using the exit status of process), but due to some issue in the order of simultaneous processes, we would print out the same pid twice.
 We now had to handle this bug.
 We created another few test cases at this point to see how our code would act with more csvs to sort and csv in different levels.

+After a few different approaches, we were able to solve this issue by keeping track of a single printed pid per process.
+We were also able to implement the -o feature leading to a desired output directory by passing an intended path to our file sorting function, which also outputs sorted files.

+After a fair share of time bug fixing and patching the all-too-frequent minor mistakes we would find throughout the code, we felt confident enough that our program works properly and avoids ungraceful errors.